dekoza/mtgpl/SOI.rst

 :mtgtip:`Ongoing Investigation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/9/19b8f962-8d4e-4dd8-a157-c0a55f9e152a.jpg?1576384167|https://scryfall.com/card/soi/77/ongoing-investigation?utm_source=api>`
    Whenever one or more creatures you control deal combat damage to a player, investigate.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    |mana_1|\ |mana_g|, Exile a creature card from your graveyard: Investigate.
 You gain 2 life.